Cycling Tanzania: Bikepacking & Cycle Touring Routes

 That said, some parts of Tanzania are at high altitudes, the Masai lands around Kilimanjaro, Arusha, and Ngorongoro are quite cold throughout the year, and that is also the case for the Lushoto Plateau.

-The coast is always warm and becomes unbearably hot during the Austral Summer.
+The coast is always warm and becomes unbearably hot during the Australian summer.

 up the hills to Mbeya

-Tanzanian local guesthouses are plenty and usually great value for money.
+Tanzanian local guesthouses are plentiful and usually of great value for money.
 You can find cheap accommodation in almost every small town for something between 6 and 15 USD.
 Many have cheap restaurants and bars in loco.

 Campsites are catered towards the overlander crowd, they are usually more expensive than a regular guesthouse and sometimes have very limited facilities – we don’t recommend using campsites unless you want to meet other travelers.